sunfounder/picar-x/docs/source/python/python_avoid.rst

 .. code-block::

     cd ~/picar-x/example
-    sudo python3 avoiding_obstacles.py
+    sudo python3 4.avoiding_obstacles.py

 After running the code, PiCar-X will walk forward.

-If it detects that the distance of the obstacle ahead is less than 25cm, it will turn left.
+If it detects that the distance of the obstacle ahead is less than 20cm, it will go backward.

+If there is an obstacle within 20 to 40cm, it will turn left.

 If there is no obstacle in the direction after turning left or the obstacle distance is greater than 25cm, it will continue to move forward.

 **Code**